BambooL/Google-Translate-Analysis/README.md

 ```
 is translated as
 ```
-Beijing University is better than Tsinghua University
+Peking University is better than Tsinghua University
 ```
 Overall, Google fails in 964 over a total number of 12544 translation jobs.